Habitat Heroes with live animal presentation

 This exciting and interactive program will immerse your students in nature and allow them to gain practical applications of their developing understanding of the features, habits and interactions of living things.
-Students will meet a variety of native Australian animals during an exciting, hands-on experience from Taronga’s Zoomobile.
+Students will meet a variety of native Australian animals during an exciting, hands-on, live animals presentation.
 Students will work scientifically as they use keys to identify invertebrates and record results of an invertebrate survey.
 They will also become a ‘habitat hero’ by learning how to create a frog pond and lizard lounge, so you can get busy back at school creating habitat friendly environments.

 Inquiry and focus questions